Where can I switch online?

 Maintaining the safety of your energy supplies remain with your regional supplier.
 If you have any problem concerning the physical aspects of your energy supply then you should call your regional supplier direct.

-If I change gas supplier, will my central heating service contract be affected?
+If I change the gas supplier, will my central heating service contract be affected?

 No. whoever you have your contract with, will still honour it, regardless of who supplies the gas.